-- The chief executive officer may nominate a further person who (1a) is an officer of the Department to act in the place of the person nominated under subsection (1) as a member of the Board, and while so acting according to the tenor of the appointment this further nominated officer is to be taken to be the member. - (2)The chief executive officer may, at any time, cancel a nomination made under subsection (1) or (1a). - The member who is a police officer may nominate another (2a) police officer to act in place of the police officer as a member of the Board, and while so acting according to the tenor of the appointment the further nominated police officer is to be taken to be the member. - In the case of an appointed member of the Board, other than the (3) Chairman, the Minister may nominate another person to act in the member's place as a member of the Board, and while so acting according to the tenor of the appointment the nominated person is to be taken to be the member. - A person can only be nominated under subsection (3) to act in a (4) member's place if the person would be eligible to be appointed to the office of that member were it to be vacated. - (5) The Minister may, at any time, cancel a nomination made under subsection (3).
+- (1) The chief executive officer may nominate a person who is an officer of the Department to act in the chief executive officer's place as a member of the Board, and while so acting according to the tenor of the appointment the nominated officer is to be taken to be the member. - (1a) The chief executive officer may nominate a further person who is an officer of the Department to act in the place of the person nominated under subsection (1) as a member of the Board, and while so acting according to the tenor of the appointment this further nominated officer is to be taken to be the member. - (2) The chief executive officer may, at any time, cancel a nomination made under subsection (1) or (1a). - (2a) The member who is a police officer may nominate another police officer to act in place of the police officer as a member of the Board, and while so acting according to the tenor of the appointment the further nominated police officer is to be taken to be the member. - (3) In the case of an appointed member of the Board, other than the chairperson, the Minister may nominate another person to act in the member's place as a member of the Board, and while so acting according to the tenor of the appointment the nominated person is to be taken to be the member. - (4) A person can only be nominated under subsection (3) to act in a member's place if the person would be eligible to be appointed to the office of that member were it to be vacated.

+The Minister may, at any time, cancel a nomination made under (5) subsection (3).